 The NM2 year is the year to investigate various career paths.
 This is the year to decide if you want to pursue critical care or outpatient clinical neurology, travel the world studying neuroinfectious disease with “Partners in Health”, or go into cognitive neurology research at the bench.
 One of the advantages of the Partners program is the limitless opportunities.
 Whatever your career goals - clinical, academic, research, industry, or anything else – the chances are good that former graduates have already forged the road and that faculty can advise and guide you.

-The NM2 schedule has fewer structured clinical responsibilities than the NM1 schedule, with 2 months of night duty, one month of pediatrics at the world-renowned Boston Children’s Hospital (Q4 call), one block of EMG training, one block of neurology subspecialty clinics, two blocks of inpatient consult service (including a month of stroke/ICU consults at MGH and one block of general consult service at Brigham and Women’s), one block of ICU ward senior (call free), and two blocks of neuropathology.
+The NM2 schedule has fewer structured clinical responsibilities than the NM1 schedule, with 3 blocks of consults (including night duty at BWH), one month of pediatrics at the world-renowned Boston Children’s Hospital (Q4 call), one block of EMG training, one block of neurology subspecialty clinics, one block of stroke/ICU consults at MGH, one block of ICU ward senior (call free), and two blocks of neuropathology.
 Aside from the night senior duties, there are approximately 10-12 call days in the entire year (with no Saturday or Sunday night calls).
 This allows numerous elective opportunities (approximately 5 blocks, each of which is slightly less than one month), which are unstructured and can be utilized for any academic, research, or clinical interest.

 Sample Schedule for NM2 (PGY-3) Year

 While the inpatient setting continues to be a rich source of experience during the second year, the focus shifts to include more outpatient experience.
 Second year residents see patients with world renowned specialists in the MS clinic, neurobehavioral clinics, neuromuscular clinics, otoneurologic clinics, epilepsy clinics, and in the neuro-ophthalmologic clinics at Mass Eye and Ear Infirmary adjoining MGH.
 And, there’s plenty to see.
 The MGH has 44,000 outpatient neurology visits / year, and BWH handles over 15,000 (half in general neurology and half in subspecialty visits).